August 24, 2018

 This is one of my favourite songs by Death Cab for Cutie—a mournful composition of a last vigil.
 Unlike my musician spouse, poignant lyrics will draw me into a song much more quickly than the accompanying musical score.
 And my pull to this particular song has become even stronger lately as I spend more and more time with clients in urgent and palliative care.

-Drafting or amending a will during one's final days in this world can give comfort and reassurance-asserting control over the process of dying, ensuring loved ones are looked after, perhaps even providing a needed respite.
+Drafting or amending a will during one’s final moments in this world can give comfort and reassurance—asserting control over the process of dying, ensuring loved ones are looked after, perhaps even providing a needed respite.
 However, not everyone will wish to spend such valuable time in this way.

 We’ve blogged before about the importance of having a will—setting up guardianships for children, providing for loved ones, electing someone to take care of your final details—all of these objects require careful consideration and planning in advance of illness and death.